 2. Opt for a Laptop

-But, the desktop is in the office.
-I can’t keep an eye on the kids easily while working on it.
-So I stick to using it when my husband is home, or after the kids are in bed at night.
+But the desktop is in the office.
+I can’t easily keep an eye on the kids while working on it, so I stick to using it when my husband is home or after the kids are in bed at night.

 - Portable – you can work at the dining room table or from your home base.
 You can even take it to the waiting room and put it to use while you’re killing time!

 - Can run wirelessly.
 My little kids LOVE to pull on wires.
 It drives me crazy!
 And it makes working difficult if they’re tugging on my mouse’s cord or trying to unplug my keyboard.
+Oh, and the power button on the desktop seems to always attract unwanted attention…

 3. Prepare the Space for Kids